natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-16A%20ADF%20(Italy).md

 * High power-to-weight ratio gives it an incredible acceleration
 * Highly manoeuvrable at lower speeds
+* 20 mm Vulcan cannon has high velocity and rate of fire
 * Able to carry a drop tank to extend flight time
 * Access to 6 x AIM-9L Sidewinder missiles
+* Bubble canopy with excellent unobstructed 360° visibility gives great situational awareness in simulator mode

 '''Cons:'''